offbynull/actors/README.md

 ```

 ### Concepts

-If you aren't familiar with the actor model and its role in concurrent/distributed computing, there's a good introduction available on [Programmers Stack Exchange](http://programmers.stackexchange.com/questions/99501/how-is-the-actor-model-used) and [Wikipedia](http://en.wikipedia.org/wiki/Actor_model).

 There are two primitives in Peernetic's implementation of the actor model: [Actors](#actors) and [Gateways](#gateways).
 Each primitive has an address associated with it, and primitives communicate with each other by passing messages to addresses.
 Messages sent between primitives must be immutable and should be serializable.